-Credit card processing has long been an area of confusion for many small businesses.
-Fees differ based on what credit card is used for each transaction, and it seems as if each transaction is different from one another, which means businesses are charged different rates by the credit card processor.
-Thankfully, companies like Square, Stripe and VizyPay are looking to simplify the whole process by charging transparent and easy-to-understand fees.
+Credit card processing has long been confusing for many small businesses.
+Fees differ based on what credit card is used for each transaction, and it seems as if each transaction is different, which means the credit card processor charges businesses different rates.
+Thankfully, companies like Square, Stripe, and VizyPay are looking to simplify the process by charging transparent and easy-to-understand fees.

 What is credit card processing?
-The moment a customer inserts their credit card into your terminal, their credit card network, your bank and your credit card processor all communicate with each other in order to finalize the transaction.
-There are processing companies that work in the background to help facilitate those transactions who we call credit card processors.
+When a customer inserts their credit card into your terminal, their credit card network, your bank, and your credit card processor communicate with each other to finalize the transaction.
+Some processing companies work in the background to help facilitate those transactions we call credit card processors.

-We sat down with Austin Mac Nab, managing partner at VizyPay, to talk about his company's role in the market and how credit card processing affects small business.
-He shared a number of tips on how small businesses can best alleviate these costs and what business owners can expect.
+We sat with Austin Mac Nab, managing partner at VizyPay, to talk about his company's role in the market and how credit card processing affects small businesses.
+He shared several tips on how small businesses can best alleviate these costs and what business owners expect.
 From our conversation, it's clear that complete industry transparency and simplicity are still a long way out, despite strong demand.

 This interview has been condensed and edited for clarity.
 If you're a small-business owner interested in sharing your story, tweet us at @ValuePenguin.